 - Over 160g/km – 10% per annum on a reducing basis; no balancing charge applicable on sale of the vehicle.

 Cars go into the main plant and machinery capital allowance ‘pool’, rather than being accounted for as individual assets.
-Therefore the purchase prices of all cars and most other plant and machinery are accounted for together, with a standard 20% writing down allowance being calculated on the total balance that is in the pool at the year-end.
+Therefore the purchase prices of all company cars and most other plant and machinery are accounted for together, with a standard 20% writing down allowance being calculated on the total balance that is in the pool at the year-end.

-Cars emitting over 160g/km go into a separate pool with a reduced writing down allowance.
+Company cars emitting over 160g/km go into a separate pool with a reduced writing down allowance.

 Rate change for capital allowances from 2012

 Conservative Chancellor, George Osborne, announced new rates in the Emergency Budget (22 June 2010).
 From April 2012, the allowances were reduced from 20% to 18% for the main rate; and from 10% to 8% for emissions above 160g/km.

 New rates for capital allowances from 2015-18

 The rates for company cars were changed again to further increase take up of lower CO2 emission cars.
 As before there are three levels for company purchased cars applicable from 01 April 2015 for companies, and from 06 April 2015 for self-employed and partnerships: